 - Sara Woods, Executive Associate to the Senior Vice Chancellor for Community Engagement

 - Reports from the Faculty Senate, Staff Advisory Council, Student Government and Alumni.

 - Presentations and reviews of pertinent reports and data

-- Identifying annual projects for committee
+- Identifying and carrying out annual projects for committee

 In addition, the Steering Committee Organizes and hosts two annual forums; one for internal UNO community; the second of which is extended to include community members and partners.

 The University of Nebraska at Omaha has been involved in strategic planning since its doors opened in 1908.
 In 1997 that involvement expanded into a new campus-wide strategic planning initiative.
 Faculty, staff, students and members of the community have created a dynamic process that encourages good ideas, allows employees to shape direction, and is transforming our institution.

 UNO Strategic Planning Forums are designed to help the campus chart a course of action for achieving its three over-arching goals: